JunhaoSong/cuseistut/source/abs_loc/index.rst

 --------------
 The earthquake detection process finds the arrival times of P&S wave on different stations for each event.
 The next step is to get the earthquake location (**longitude(x),latitude(y),depth(z)**) and origin time (**t**).
 A direct idea is to set up equations based on the relationship between distance, velocity, and travel time.
 However, due to complexities in real geophysical setting, a solution that fits all equations rarely exists.

 The most widely used methods are based on least-square algorithm.
 That is, the place that has the minimum misfit with observations is accepted as the earthquake location.
 One least-square method is the grid search method.
 In this method, the possible space is splited into 3D grids, and then the misfit of each grid as the earthquake location is calculated one by one.
 The earthquake is then considered to be occurred inside the grid with minimum misfit.
-The grid size controls the earthquake location resolution, a larger grid size will lead to large uncertainty.
+The grid size controls the earthquake location resolution, a larger grid size will lead to a larger uncertainty (the range where the true earthquake location might be).
 However, a smaller grid size will lead to heavy calculation load due to dramtically increased grid quantity.
 Therefore, there is a trade-off between resolution and calculation efficiency in this method.

 Another least-square earthquake location method is the iterative absolute earthquake location method, which can achieve high-resolution location with ideal calculation efficiency and is widely used.
 In this session, we introduce the details of this method.
 We start from simple one-layer model for practice and then run into real data processing using the popular ``HYPOINVERSE`` program, which is developed based on the iterative absolute earthquake location method.